 Creative Arts in Education and Therapy (CAET) – Eastern and Western Perspectives is an international open-access peer reviewed journal.
-Manuscripts are subject to a peer review process before being accepted and published.
+Manuscripts are subject to a ‘single blind peer review’ process before being accepted and published.
 Contributions are to be in English and will be published with bilingual abstracts in both English and Chinese.
 CAET publishes two issues per year in both print and online versions.

 Benefits of publishing with CAET

-- Golden open access and free without APC
+- Gold open access and free without APC

 - An innovative and robust publishing format including text, audio and video